fyggy/MathsNotes/The Classification of the Simple Complex Lie Algebras.md

 $$
 This may seem arbitrary, but the ${} k^{\text{th}} {}$ term in the lower central series may be thought of as the set of elements which are the product of some list of ${} k$ elements in $\mathfrak{g} {}$.
 We call a Lie algebra *nilpotent* if there exists some $k$ such that ${} \mathfrak{g}^{k}=0 {}$, where $0$ is the $0$-algebra.
 That is, a lie algebra is nilpotent if there is some length such that every product of elements of that length is $0 {}$.

 On more types, an abelian lie algebra is one where every bracket is zero, that is ${} [x,\, y]=0 {}$ for all ${} x,\, y \in \mathfrak{g} {}$.
 The name comes from the fact that if the commutator is zero for all elements in an associative algebra, then all the elements commute.
 Furthermore, a *simple* lie algebra is a non-abelian Lie algebra, that is, there exists some ${} x,\, y \in \mathfrak{g} {}$ with ${} [x,\, y]\neq 0 {}$ with no non-trivial ideals, that is, other than ${} 0 {}$ and itself.
 These are special as they cannot be expressed as a direct product of any other lie algebras; in a sense, they are *prime*.
 They are also the central object of study for this talk.
 Finally, for our purposes, a *semisimple* lie algebra is one which is a direct product of simple lie algebras.
-If you know lie algebras, you may know that this is not the typical definition, however, this is fine, since it turns out over $\mathbb{C}$, this definition and the traditional one is equivalent.
+If you know lie algebras already, you may know that this is not the typical definition, however, this is fine, since it turns out over ${} \mathbb{C}$, this definition and the traditional one is equivalent.

 All these terms may seem bewildering, but don't worry, we will constantly be recounting the definitions.
 Just remember: simple = prime, semisimple = product of primes, abelian = almost 0, nilpotent = eventually 0.
 It's also important to note that not every lie algebra is semisimple.
-This is ok, as we can decompose any arbitrary lie algebra into a semisimple one and it's *radical*, which is beyond the scope of this talk.
+This is actually ok, as we can decompose any arbitrary lie algebra into a semisimple one and it's *radical*.
+This is beyond the scope of this talk.

 Before we proceed, it's a